antarctica/packer-vm-templates/README.md

 Note: Additional elements required to use an EC2 instance, as such security groups, SSH keys, etc. are not defined as part of the AMI.
 These additional elements will therefore need to be provided at runtime, ideally through a provisioning tool.

-#### VMware vApps

-A vApp represents a logical collection of virtual machines used within some VMware products, including vCentre and vDirector.

-Packer cannot build vApps directly as this is not a supported format for VMware desktop applications.
-Instead Packer is used to build a standard OVF file (packaged as an OVA) and this is then imported into vCentre and converted into a vApp containing the Packer built VM.

-This vApp is then exported as an OVF and compressed to a single file for easier distribution.
-Zipped OVFs will need to be manually copied to Amazon S3 (for HTTPS distribution) and the BAS SAN (for BAS SAN distribution).

-Note: In future this artefact will produced from the 'OVA' artefacts (for VMware) to reduce complexity.
-Currently it is not possible to do this due to incompatible VMware hardware versions.

-Note: Support for vApps is currently very experimental and may contain settings, names or meta-data that are specific to BAS.
-Where possible these will be removed, or changed to more generic values, as testing for vApps continues.

 ### Requirements